Cole Porter: Broadway and West End success

 At the age of 36, Porter reintroduced himself to Broadway in 1928 with the musical Paris, his first hit.
 It was commissioned by E. Ray Goetz at the instigation of Goetz's wife and the show's star, Irène Bordoni.
 She had wanted Rodgers and Hart to write the songs, but they were unavailable, and Porter's agent persuaded Goetz to hire Porter instead.
 In August 1928, Porter's work on the show was interrupted by the death of his father.
 He hurried back to Indiana to comfort his mother before returning to work.
-The songs for the show included "Let's Misbehave" and one of his best-known list songs, "Let's Do It, Let's Fall in Love", which was introduced by Bordoni and Arthur Margetson.
+The songs written for the show included "Let's Misbehave", which was dropped before the show opened in New York, and one of Porter's best-known list songs, "Let's Do It, Let's Fall in Love", which replaced "Let's Misbehave" and was introduced by Bordoni and Arthur Margetson.
 The show opened on Broadway on October 8, 1928.
-The Porters did not attend the first night because Porter was in Paris supervising another show for which he had been commissioned, La Revue, at a nightclub.
+The Porters did not attend the first night because Porter was in Paris supervising another show for which he had been commissioned, La Revue des Ambassadeurs at the Les Ambassadeurs music hall.
 This was also a success, and, in Citron's phrase, Porter was finally "accepted into the upper echelon of Broadway songwriters".
 Cochran now wanted more from Porter than isolated extra songs; he planned a West End extravaganza similar to Ziegfeld's shows, with a Porter score and a large international cast led by Jessie Matthews, Sonnie Hale and Tilly Losch.
 The revue, Wake Up and Dream, ran for 263 performances in London, after which Cochran transferred it to New York in 1929.
 On Broadway, business was badly affected by the 1929 Wall Street crash, and the production ran for only 136 performances.
 From Porter's point of view, it was nonetheless a success, as his song "What Is This Thing Called Love?" became immensely popular.
 Porter's new fame brought him offers from Hollywood, but because his score for Paramount's The Battle of Paris was undistinguished, and its star, Gertrude Lawrence, was miscast, the film was not a success.
 Citron expresses the view that Porter was not interested in cinema and "noticeably wrote down for the movies."

 Still on a Gallic theme, Porter's last Broadway show of the 1920s was Fifty Million Frenchmen (1929), for which he wrote 28 numbers, including "You Do Something to Me", "You've Got That Thing" and "The Tale of the Oyster".
 The show received mixed notices.
 One critic wrote, "the lyrics alone are enough to drive anyone but P. G. Wodehouse into retirement", but others dismissed the songs as "pleasant" and "not an outstanding hit song in the show".
 As it was a lavish and expensive production, nothing less than full houses would suffice, and after only three weeks, the producers announced that they would close it.
 Irving Berlin, who admired and championed Porter, took out a paid press advertisement calling the show "The best musical comedy I've heard in years. ...
 One of the best collections of song numbers I have ever listened to".
 This saved the show, which ran for 254 performances, considered a successful run at the time.